Kapalabhati

 Kapalabhati (कपालभाति, "Skull-polishing") is an important shatkarma, a purification in hatha yoga.
 The word kapalabhati is made up of two Sanskrit words: kapāla meaning "skull", and bhāti meaning "shining, illuminating".
 It is intended mainly for cleaning the sinuses but according to the Gheranda Samhita has magical curative effects.

-There are three forms of Kapalabhati:
+In the Jivamukti Yoga of David Life and Sharon Gannon, three forms of Kapalabhati are practised, derived from the Gheranda Samhita 1:54: